istio/istio.io/content/en/docs/ops/deployment/vm-architecture/index.md

 In this mesh, there is a single [network](/docs/ops/deployment/deployment-models/#network-models), implying that pods and virtual machines can communicate directly with each other.

 Control plane traffic, including XDS configuration and certificate signing, are sent through a Gateway in the cluster.
 This ensures that the virtual machines have a stable address to connect to when they are bootstrapping.
-All other communication between pods and virtual machines are able to communicate directly.
+Pods and virtual machines can communicate directly with each other without requiring any intermediate Gateway.

 {{< image width="75%"
     link="single-network.svg"